cloudfoundry/cf-for-k8s/community/CONTRIBUTING.md

 ## Have a question or feedback, reach out to us

 We are very active in slack channel [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) in the Cloud Foundry workspace.
 Please hit us up with any questions you may have or to share your experience with the cf-for-k8s community.
-To request a fast reponse during Pacific business hours, begin your message with `#release-integration @interrupt`
+To request a fast reponse during Pacific business hours, begin your message with `#cf-for-k8s @interrupt`